ArantesVini/dsa-deep-learning/notes.md

 - Architectures that are still on the academic side: Capsule Networks, Transformers, Graph Neural Networks, siamese networks, etc.

 - Attention models and Transformers

+## Frameworks and tools to build deep learning models

+- PyTorch
+- TensorFlow and Keras

+Both based on Python and C++, the course focus.

+Alternatives are: MxNet, JAX, and Open Neural Network Exchange (ONNX).

+Libraries to mathematic oprations in C++ to train Deep Learning models: Armadillo, and MLpack.